mesacarlos/WebConsole/README.md

 Don't worry about privacy or security: all data is stored in your browser locally and your PC will connect directly to your minecraft server.
 No intermediary web servers, just you and your MC server.

 #### Additional features:
 * Multiuser system and View-only user mode: You can create multiple users and set their role to "Admin" or "Viewer".
 Users with the role "Viewer" can only read console, CPU and RAM usage.
 Users with role "Admin" can also run commands on the server.
 Useful if you want your friends to watch the server console but deny them from typing commands and ruining your server.
+Also, you can whitelist or blacklist some commands.
 * Command history: Use up/down arrow keys to browse the command history, like in the real console.
 * Colors supported, for both Windows and Linux hosts.
 (Colors are represented different in each platform).
 * Real-time connected players, machine CPU and server RAM usage information.